-On 29 October 2021, amendments to the Therapeutic Goods (Medical Device) Regulations 2002 came into effect allowing greater flexibility in how patient information materials may be supplied for implantable, and active implantable, medical devices in Australia, and providing for reduced fees for applications for consent to import, supply or export such devices if they do not comply with these requirements (to $30 per ARTG entry or application for inclusion if the application is made solely in relation to noncompliance with EP 13A).
+On 29 October 2021, amendments to the Therapeutic Goods (Medical Device) Regulations 2002 came into effect to allow greater flexibility in how patient information materials may be supplied for implantable, and active implantable, medical devices in Australia, and to provide for reduced fees for applications for consent to import, supply or export such devices if they do not comply with these requirements (to $30 per ARTG entry or application for inclusion if the application is made solely in relation to noncompliance with EP 13A).

 - Guidance for completing an application for consent to import, supply, or export a medical device that does not comply with the Essential Principles